matt-thompson-uk/Next-Fractal-Explorer/readme.md

 Next Fractal Explores comes with a program for PCs that allows you to generate palettes by extracting colours from images (jpegs, pngs etc) on your PC or Laptop.
 This program, pcd.py, works on both Windows 10 and Linux.
 It is untested on Windows 11 and MacOs, but may well work on both of these platforms too.

  ##### pcd.py Installation Instructions
-1. pcd.py uses the Python programming language, so this must be installed.
+1. pcd.py uses the Python programming language, so this must first be installed.
 Windows users will probably need to go to the Microsoft Store and search for and install the latest version of Python3.
 Linux users will most likely find that their distrubution has installed Python by default...
 2. Install [pipx](https://github.com/pypa/pipx "pipx home") a tool for installing python applications.
 Instructions can be found [here](https://github.com/pypa/pipx?tab=readme-ov-file#install-pipx "pipx install") for Linux, Windows, and MacOs.
 3. Use pipx to install a python application, [Pylette](https://github.com/qTipTip/Pylette "pylette home page"), that extracts colours from images
 4. On your PC, create a directory somewhere in your home directory e.g. "NFEPal" and copy the pcd.py file to it.